Republicanism, Communism, Islam:

 Cosmopolitan Origins of Revolution in Southeast Asia

-For nearly twenty years, I have been working on a book, titled Republicanism, Communism, Islam: Cosmopolitan Origins of Revolution in Southeast Asia, which will be published by Cornell University Press in early 2021.
+For nearly twenty years, I have been working on a book, titled Republicanism, Communism, Islam: Cosmopolitan Origins of Revolution in Southeast Asia, which was published by Cornell University Press in May 2021.
 The abstract of the book provides a good sense of what to expect:

 This book offers a reinterpretation of modern Southeast Asian history and of the Philippine, Indonesian, and Vietnamese revolutions, which have long been understood in terms of the rise of nationalist consciousness and struggles for new nation-states.
 The book recasts modern Southeast Asian history in terms of the region’s deepening integration into the world economy, the broadening of its connections with other regions of the world, and the emergence and evolution of new forms of modern cosmopolitanism consciousness, connectedness, and capacities for organization under such rubrics as republicanism, Communism, and Islam.
 Successive chapters trace the conditions and processes enabling and impelling revolutionary mobilization in the Philippines, Indonesia, and Vietnam over the late 19th and early-mid 20th centuries, demonstrating the significance of transcontinental and transoceanic discursive and organizational networks on the one hand, and global economic trends and international conflicts on the other, for determining the forms, trajectories, outcomes, and aftermaths of these three major revolutions in Southeast Asia.
 Overall, the book thus offers a new –denationalized, transnationalized, and internationalized – analytical framework for understanding the modern history of the Philippines, Indonesia, Vietnam, and Southeast Asia as a whole.

-Here is the official flyer for the book from Cornell University Press.
+Here is the link to the book on the Cornell University Press catalogue.

-These short articles also provide previews of what the book as a whole:
+These short articles also provide previews of the book as a whole:

 "What Killed the Promise of Muslim Communism?," The New York Times, 9 October 2017